Our School's Mission is...

 After an interim headmaster, current Headmaster, Stuart McCathie, took Lausanne’s helm in 2005.
 He has continued to expand the school’s enrollment and financial viability, its physical plant (the Upper Middle School Building, the 60,000 square-foot library and indoor sports complex, a centralized technology center, the Blue Heron Café, outdoor sports complex renovation and Tully Dining Hall expansion.), its athletic programs and the quality and sophistication of its curriculum.

 Symbolic of the latter, in 2010 Lausanne became Tennessee’s first and only independent school designated as an International Baccalaureate World School (IB).
-It is also the only PK-3 through 12th grade IB World School in Memphis giving Lausanne graduates a competitive edge in the college admissions process.
+We are currently seeking accreditation for both the primary and middle years programme to support giving Lausanne graduates a competitive edge in the college application process.

 Stuart McCathie’s leadership has also contributed to the school’s resounding support of mission: to prepare each of its students for college and for life in a global environment.
 The mission is strengthened by the core values stated in The Lausanne Way.